TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/026 Checkbox Component.md

 ## The Code

-We just need the initial value of the Todo::IsCompleted, and we need a call-back delegate.
-When the value of this component changes, we want to set the value of the Todo::IsCompleted property.
-Think observer pattern, we use a delegate.
-Or more specifically, we use a sub-class called `EventCallback<..>`, which is generally used in Blazor.
+We just need the initial value of the `Todo::IsCompleted`, and we need a call-back delegate.
+When the value of this component changes, we want to set the value of the `Todo::IsCompleted` property.
+Think observer pattern, so we use a delegate.
+Or more specifically, we use a sub-class called `EventCallback<..>`, which is generally used in Blazor, in part because of async capability.

 So, the code looks like this: